hypehuman/ChaseZelle/README.md

 - Build the .NET solution from this project's source code.
 You should end up with a file called `ChaseZelleReader.exe`.
 - Log in to chase.com using the Chrome browser.
 - Click "Pay & Transfer" -> "Payment Activity" -> "Money Received".
 You should see the list of received payments.
+- Expand all transactions.
+(Optional; this step allows us to load the transaction numbers.)
 - Right-click on an empty part of the page and choose "Inspect".
 You should see the Elements tab.
 - Right-click the root `<html` element and choose "Copy" => "Copy Element".
 - Paste into a text editor and save the file.